mom0tomo/go-present/README.md

 # go-present

-this repository remains my slides made by go-present.
+My slides made with go-present.
 Other slides are on [Speaker Deck](https://speakerdeck.com/mom0tomo)

 ### 2017